nwtime/khronos/README.md

     ```
     where the optional arguments are as follows:
     - *-h, --help*  show this help message and exit
-    - *-c* the path for json of ntpd configuration (overides all other params)
+    - *-c* the path for json of ntpd configuration (overrides  all other params)
     - *-o --output_path* path output directory (default="./")
     - *-r --read_state_interval* is the interval between reading ntpd state
     - *-Z --zone_pools_path* is the url per state (default='zone_pools.json')